Hideyoshi-Kinoshita/Hideyoshi-StarWars-Music-Player/README.md

 - Added Shit Code

 # Known Bugs:
--The 3D2D Interface/GUI Doesn't show the proper time.
+~~-The 3D2D Interface/GUI Doesn't show the proper time.
 ![Image of Bug Report](https://i.imgur.com/pGd9176.jpg)
     -Known Issue.
-Addressed by Facepunch
+Addressed by Facepunch~~
+As of 20.09.2020 this issue is fixed.